vmiklos/plees-tracker/guide/src/usage.md

 The sleep activity allows modifying the start,  stop time or rating of a single recorded sleep, which is useful if you want to update the recorded timestamps to better match reality.

-You can also take a one-liner plain text note for the sleep there.
+You can also take a multi-line plain text note for the sleep there.

 ## Stats activity